cameronmore/go-sessions/README.md

 See the `docs/` directory in this repository for the full documentation.
 The `docs/Examples/` directory contains several examples using Gin, Chi, Gorilla/Mux, Echo, and the standard library.
 The most commented and guided one is the Chi router example.

 > 🚧 Note that the Gin and Echo examples imports a separate middleware library that extends this one.
+They are also not working at the moment.

 ## Todo

 There are a few key things that I need to implement before a v1.0.0 release, specifically:
-- Abstract the session and user store operations to allow for more implementions (with other SQL libraries instead of SQLite as the default)
+- [x] Abstract the session and user store operations to allow for more implementions (with other SQL libraries instead of SQLite as the default)
-- Allowing username configuration and validation to return errors when a username does not match conventions (like having only alphanumeric characters)
+- [ ]  Allowing username configuration and validation to return errors when a username does not match conventions (like having only alphanumeric characters)
-- Looking up usernames to ensure uniqueness and return that error to the client
+- [x] Looking up usernames to ensure uniqueness and return that error to the client
-- Password validation to make sure users have strong passwords
+- [ ] Password validation to make sure users have strong passwords
-- Adjust how I'm comparing stored passwords and incoming passwords (to prevent timing attacks for example)
+- [ ] Adjust how I'm comparing stored passwords and incoming passwords (to prevent timing attacks for example)
-- Allow users to modify the default session length
+- [x] Allow users to modify the default session length

 ## License